Free Plans to Build a Great Accessory for the Laundry Room

 Drill pocket holes in each end of the shorter frame pieces.
 Attach the pieces to one long piece, with the dowel holes facing in, using glue and 1-1/4″ brad nails.
 Place the dowels in each of the holes, then position the other long frame piece.
 A rubber mallet may be used to tap the frame piece in place.
 Secure using 1-1/4″ pocket hole screws.

 Finish as desired.
-I covered the back piece with wallpaper, then painted the entire case using Valspar spray paint in Purple Fury.
+I covered the back piece of the laundry room drying rack with wallpaper, then painted the entire case using Valspar spray paint in Purple Fury.
 I also used three coats of Spar Varnish on the door just to protect it from moisture.